lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

     export DOCKER_HOST=tcp://127.0.0.1:32768
 ```

-We can then export the DOCKER_HOST environment variable as specified and run a swarm related command.
+We can then export the DOCKER_HOST environment variable as specified.

 ```
 $ export DOCKER_HOST=tcp://127.0.0.1:32768
 ```

-Let's list the nodes:
+Each docker command will then target the swarm.
+For instace, let's list the nodes:

 ```
 $ docker node ls
 ID                            HOSTNAME                                      STATUS              AVAILABILITY        MANAGER STATUS